pwightman/RubyCocoaString/README.md

 // => @"epocselet"
 ```

+## Caveats

+#### Known implementation difficulties:

+* `gsub` has some advanced semantic use cases which are difficult to satisfy, though most common use cases are semantically equivalent to its Ruby counterpart.
+It is used internally to implement many other RubyCocoaString methods.
+Part of the difficulty lies in semantic and syntactic differences in regular expressions between Ruby and Objective-C, and what is considered a 'match'.

 ## Contributing

 **Always** write test cases before implementing methods.
 It's extremely easy, please ask if you've never written tests in Xcode before.